Throughline

 Every connector implements the same four methods and registers through a decorator.
 A new source inherits incremental sync, retry queues, health checks, and dual-destination writes without touching the sync engine.
 The connector entry point is about 50 lines; the full package (API client, transformer, schema) runs 700 to 2,200.

 A sync-metadata table records the last successful timestamp per connector and entity type, so each run fetches only what changed.
-The architecture docs report a 53 to 97% reduction in API calls in production; that figure is self-reported and not independently instrumented in the repo.
+The architecture docs report a 53 to 97% reduction in API calls in production; the public basis is the documented daily-operations comparison of 3,395 incremental calls against an 11,548-call full-refresh baseline.

 A master_contacts table uses generated columns to normalize email, phone, and name, and cross-links QuickBooks, Copper, Basecamp, and PandaDoc identifiers into a single row, so a contact is one entity instead of four disconnected records.